vnsny-bia/VisitContactTrace/README.md

 Please note that depending on your PC’s hardware, the size of your dataset, and the date range you select, you may experience long computation times.

+In the screenshot below, we have selected [Florence Nightingale](https://en.wikipedia.org/wiki/Florence_Nightingale) as the index staff person for visit-based contact tracing of a novel infectious disease.
+In this hypothetical example, we use her symptom onset date, May 12, 2020, as the reference date.
+We set the contact tracing to start 7 days prior to that date (to account for a 7-day incubation period of the novel infectious disease) and to end 2 days afterwards (to account for visits that she delivered while she was symptomatic as well as to capture a longer window for secondary and tertiary contact visits to have occurred).
+When we select these parameter inputs, the application displays some helpful messages immediately below the run button: "The date range of visits available for the individual is 2020-02-03 to 2020-05-21.
+All visits during 2020-05-05 through 2020-05-14 will be shown based on your inputs."

 <img src="./inst/www/ct-main.PNG" width="1200" align="center"/>

 # The Output/Results <a name="results"></a>

+When you hit the "run" button, all results will appear on the right-hand panel of the application.
+There are three results tabs: Plot, Contact Lists, and Visit Details.

-The algorithm behind the VisitContactTrace application first identifies the primary visit-based contacts of the index person during the specified window of time.
-It proceeds to identify the visit-based contacts two to three orders of separation away from the index person.
-These visit-based contacts must have occurred after the primary contact visit dates (and tertiary contacts must occur after the secondary contact visits).
+Behind the scenes, VisitContactTrace first identifies the primary visit-based contacts of the index person you selected during the window of time you specified.
+Then, it identifies the visit-based contacts two to three orders of separation away from your index person.
+The visits for these contacts must have occurred after the primary contact visit dates (and tertiary contacts visits must occur after the secondary contact visits).

-In the screenshot above, [Florence Nightingale](https://en.wikipedia.org/wiki/Florence_Nightingale) has been selected as the index staff person for visit-based contact tracing of a novel infectious disease.
-In this hypothetical example, her symptom onset date was May 12, 2020 and is used as the reference date.
-The contact tracing is set to start 7 days prior to that date (to account for a 7-day incubation period of the novel infectious disease) and will conclude 7 days afterwards (in order to account for visits that she delivered while she was symptomatic as well as to capture a longer timeframe for secondary and tertiary visits to have occurred).
-The calculated begin and end dates for the contact tracing is presented back to the user immediately below the parameter input area: "All visits during 2020-05-05 and 2020-05-19 will be shown."

 #### Definition of Primary, Secondary Tertiary Contacts

 <img src="./inst/www/ct-staff-patient-origin.PNG" width="600" align="center"/>

 ## Output - Contact Lists <a name="outputcontactlists"></a>